Blog

 I was standing or sitting talking to someone, and a guy I’d never met approached me while I was talking and grabbed my hand and started pulling towards the floor.
 As he pulled, he asked, “You said you dance with beginners, right?”

 I was fuming.
-It took all of my effort not to slap his hand away and walk off the floor.
 The common courtesy that everyone else in the dance world gets, but seems to have escaped these few “un-gentlemen”, is: When you ask someone to dance, you ASK, with words and eyes, and await their consent.
 You can add a gesture or offer a hand, but you DON’T GRAB AND HAUL like a caveman and then try to lay a pre-emptive guilt trip on them to prevent them from declining.
 Rant over.

 • while the Pro is eating